Last Update: March 2017

 Beaver Street Fisheries

 Jana Brands, Inc.

 Fisheries Covered by the Roundtable:

 The roundtable focuses on all fisheries for yellowfin and bigeye tuna entering the fresh/frozen market.
-Typically these are longline or handline fisheries.
-The following FIPs are supported and monitored:
+These are typically longline or handline fisheries.

 Marshall Islands Longline Bigeye and Yellowfin Tuna Fishery FIP